- Product overview

-The linker (and Enterpad) will wait for a macro to finish before launching a new one.
-If a macro fails (e.g., problem, bug), resetting the VBA editor will allow the Enterpad to resume running requested macros.
+The linker (and the Enterpad) will wait for a macro to finish running before launching a new one.
+If a macro fails (e.g., due to a problem, bug), resetting the VBA editor will allow the Enterpad to resume running requested macros.
 In the meantime, the Enterpad will continue receiving requests to execute macros (up to 12).
 Resetting the Enterpad will cancel all pending requests.

 Internal operations of the Enterpad

 By default, the 10 keys on the bottom row of the Enterpad are used like other keys.
 This chapter explains how (and why) they can be used to do double-duty.

 The Shift key on the Enterpad enables the user to trigger 110 more macros ("EP_121" to "EP_230"); Pressing (and holding) the Shift key, then pressing the first key (top-left corner) of the Enterpad simultaneously, will trigger the macro "EP_121" (120+1), and so on up to the macro "EP_230".

 The Shift key is #111 on the Enterpad.
 If you press it and then release it before pressing another Enterpad key, it will trigger the macro "EP_111".

 The Shift key can also control 9 internal settings/commands on the Enterpad.
 The following sections explain how.

 Adjust beep volume

 With the Shift key, three keys can be used to set the beep volume.

 The choices are HI for loud, MED for medium and LO for low.
 The most recent setting will be held in memory until changed, even if the power is turned off.

 Load confirmation required

 This setting is not relevant for the Enterpad VBA operation.

 Its default setting (OFF) means that no confirmation will be required if you would like to turn your Enterpad VBA into a standard Enterpad by way of the Enterpad's configuration software (EPConfig).

 To set or unset this option, the keys OFF and ON in the Shift mode must be used.
 The most recent setting will remain in memory until you change it, even when the power is turned off.

 Load confirmation or factory reset

 The Load key in combination with the Shift key is not relevant for the Enterpad VBA operation.